CompassDPO: Dynamics-Controlled Direct Preference Optimization for Robust Safety Alignment: Additional Experimental Results

-We study the sensitivity of the flip warmup ratio $\alpha$ in Stage~I. We run \shortname\ on Pythia-2.8B and vary $\alpha$ from $0$ to $0.4$.
+We study the sensitivity of the warm-up ratio $\alpha$ used in directional control.
+We run \shortname\ on Pythia-2.8B and vary $\alpha$ from $0$ to $0.4$.
 Figure~\ref{fig:start} reports WR on the PKU test split and the average ASR over five benchmarks.

-Figure~\ref{fig:start} shows that $\alpha=0$ leads to clearly worse performance.
-In this setting, flip mixing is enabled from the first update.
-However, early margins are often unreliable because the model has not yet formed a stable preference signal.
-As a result, many clean pairs can still have negative margins.
-Stage~I may then assign flip weights to the wrong pairs, introducing incorrect corrections and destabilizing training.
-In extreme cases, \shortname\ can even underperform standard DPO.
+Figure~\ref{fig:start} shows that removing warm-up ($\alpha=0$) noticeably hurts performance.
+In this setting, directional loss mixing is enabled from the first update.
+At this stage, margin signals are still unstable because the policy has not yet formed a reliable preference-separating direction.
+As a result, negative margins in the initial phase may reflect transient optimization behavior rather than persistent directional risk.
+Directional control may then assign mixing weights to transient negative-margin pairs, which can distort the batch update and hurt training stability.
+This explains why \shortname\ can underperform standard DPO when $\alpha=0$.

-With a small warmup, performance becomes stable.
+With a small warm-up, performance becomes stable.
 For $\alpha$ in the range $0.1$ to $0.4$, both WR and ASR remain strong and vary only mildly.
-This suggests that Stage~I mainly needs to skip the initial transient phase.
-After warmup, margins become more informative, and flip mixing is more likely to target truly inconsistent pairs.
-If $\alpha$ is too large, Stage~I is delayed for too long and its benefit is reduced.
-Based on this tradeoff, we set $\alpha=0.3$ in all experiments.
+This suggests that directional control mainly needs to skip the initial transient phase.
+After warm-up, margins better reflect persistent conflicts with the preference-separating direction, making directional mixing more reliable.
+If $\alpha$ is too large, directional control is activated too late and its benefit is reduced.
+Based on this trade-off, we set $\alpha=0.3$ in all experiments.